Mikulus6/Cultures-map-editor/documentation/formats/cultures_initialization.md

 Keep in mind, the exact specifications of this algorithm are the same only for *Cultures: Discovery of Vinland*, *Cultures: The Revenge of the Rain God* and *Cultures Gold*.
-There is another slightly different version of this file format used in *Cultures 2: The Gates of Asgard* and in most of newer games released as part of the *Cultures* series.
+There is another slightly different version of this file format used in *Cultures 2: The Gates of Asgard* and in most of the newer games released as part of the *Cultures* series.